The abandoned potential of the Chicago Spire hole might finally be filled!

 The Chicago Spire hole was born from a disintegrated dream.
 Once upon a time, it was the beginning of what was to become the tallest building in the Western Hemisphere.
 A 2,000 feet tall tower was to shoot up from 400 North Lake Shore Drive, piercing the clouds and offering more than 150 floors of unique potential.

 Designed by the Spanish architect, engineer, and sculptor, Santiago Calatrava, and funded by Christopher Carley’s Fordham Company, the dream of a modern wonder with celestial amenities never materialized.

 The ultra-lavish project was unanimously backed in 2005 and, though it was soon sold to Irish real estate developer Garrett Kelleher, it was consistently urged on with rigor and excitement.
 Some of the most expensive pre-sale prices for studios and flats that Chicago has ever seen were being snapped up and a $40 million two-level penthouse towards the top of the tower quickly found an owner in Beanie Babies creator Ty Warner.

-Over the years the Chicago Spire hole has been labelled a civic embarrassment and ‘a pockmark’, it has been the source of jokes, and of semi-ironic proposals.
-The neglected and satirical landmark, however, might finally be filled as this year Related Midwest will start work on the site’s new project.
+The neglected and satirical landmark, however, might finally be filled as Related Midwest plan to begin working on the site’s new project.

 That project is one of two sister towers boasting terracotta accents and intricate metal detailing designed to resemble a waterfall.
 Related Midwest’s website reads that each tower will offer “expansive outdoor terraces that extend individual residences beyond their walls.”